 In order to gain access to Fortnite accounts, hackers use login credentials acquired via previous data breaches, which are then tested against a database of Fortnite players.

 This type of attack is referred to as “credential stuffing” and relies on the fact that many people reuse passwords across multiple online accounts.
-For example, with one email and password combination, a hacker could access an individual’s Facebook, Gmail, Netflix and Amazon accounts - and perhaps their Fortnite account too.
+For example, with one email and password combination, a hacker could access an individual’s Facebook (opens in new tab), Gmail (opens in new tab), Netflix (opens in new tab) and Amazon (opens in new tab) accounts - and perhaps their Fortnite account too.

 “Hacking groups like Gnostic Players and Shiny Hunters account for a vast majority of breaches involving stolen user data, and are indirectly responsible for fueling an entire criminal economy of stolen accounts,” explained Vinny Troia, founder of Night Lion Security.